 While Talkshow never really took off, it managed to provide the spark that led to the eventual creation of Clubhouse.
 In particular, the app’s beta testers enjoyed a feature that allowed them to spontaneously join a show and speak alongside the host.

 They rebranded the app and eventually relaunched it as Clubhouse in March 2020, right at the beginning of Covid lockdowns.
-Initially, Clubhouse was only available for iOS devices and could only be accessed if another existing user had invited you.
+Initially, Clubhouse was solely available on iOS devices and could only be accessed if another existing user had invited you.

 The invite-only restriction is a common tactic that social media startups utilize to a) increase interest through scarcity and b) keep complexity manageable and to create safeguards for proper moderation.

 Clubhouse became especially popular among the venture capital scene.
 World-renowned investors like Marc Andreessen of Andreessen Horowitz became some of the app’s early adopters and hype men.

 It, therefore, came as little surprise when Andreessen Horowitz led Clubhouse’s first-ever round of funding.
 In May 2020, the venture capital firm led a $10 million Series A round, valuing Clubhouse at a whopping $100 million.
 Meanwhile, Clubhouse still only had around 1,500 users due to its invite limitations.